opnfv/onosfw/docs/Colorado/installationprocedure/installation.instruction.rst

    1.6 16 GB of RAM for a bare metal deployment, 56 GB of RAM for a VM deployment.

-2. How to add onos into apex
+2. How to add ONOS into Apex

-   2.1  Apex will download two images instack.qcow2 and overcloud-full.qcow2 when build apex rpm.
+   2.1  Apex will download two images instack.qcow2 and overcloud-full.qcow2 when build Apex rpm.
 The instack.qcow2 is used for installation of instack virtual machine.
    The overcloud-full.qcow2 is used for installation of openstack nodes.
 The opnfv-tripleo-heat-templates.patch will update tripleo-heat scripts in instack.qcow2.
    And it will call puppet deployment scripts in overcloud-full.qcow2 to finish deployment.
-Those two files will be patch up and store into the two images during apex rpm building process in instack.sh.
+Those two files will be patch up and store into the two images during Apex rpm building process in instack.sh.

    below is the directory::

       ├── build
-      │   ├── overcloud-onos.sh   # add onos build steps
+      │   ├── overcloud-onos.sh   # add ONOS build steps
-      │   ├── opnfv-tripleo-heat-templates.patch   # add onos deployment scripts
+      │   ├── opnfv-tripleo-heat-templates.patch   # add ONOS deployment scripts
       │
       ├── ci
-      │   └── deploy.sh   #add onos build steps inside
+      │   └── deploy.sh   #add ONOS build steps inside

-   2.2 Upload puppet-onos to github for apex iso/rpm building.
+   2.2 Upload puppet-onos to github for Apex iso/rpm building.

 3. Virtual deployment

    3.1 Install jumphost.

-   3.2 Edit /etc/opnfv-apex/deploy_settings.yaml and change opendaylight into onos.
+   3.2 Edit /etc/opnfv-apex/deploy_settings.yaml and change ODL into ONOS.

    3.3 Execute sudo opnfv-deploy --virtual [ --no-ha ] -d /etc/opnfv-apex/deploy_settings.yaml -n /etc/opnfv-apex/network_settings.yaml